0xseljarida/Inception/NOTES.md

 <br>

-## Containers are much older than Docker
+## a · Containers are much older than Docker

 **None of this was invented in 2013.** The mechanism was already solved and in production: